nitesh4146/Self-Driving-Cars/P3-Behavior-Cloning/writeup_template.md

 I started with a very simple model architecture with only one conv layer.
 However, the accuracy was not to the point and it suffered in simulator as the vehcile was moving offroad at the very initial phase.
 Later, I modified the network to alexnet-like model, which also suffered and performance in simulator was poor.
 Finally when I used the Nvidia model architecture, the model performed really well and car was able to drive the complete lap with getting off the road.

-The final model consists of 5 convolution and 4 fully-connected layers.
-A stride of 5x5 is used for convolution along with a subsampling at 2x2.
-The activation is 'relu' throughout the network.

 ####2.
 Final Model Architecture
 The final model architecture consists of 5 convolution and 4 fully-connected layers.
 A stride of 5x5 is used for convolution along with a subsampling at 2x2.
 The activation is 'relu' throughout the network.
+One dropout layer is used just after the last conv layer in order to avoid overfitting.

 Here is a visualization of the architecture: